aboudou/pizypwm/README.md

 Example
 -------

-See README.md into each subproject folder.
+See README.md into each sub-project folder.